Indo-European cosmogony: Manu and Yemo

-Cognates deriving from the Proto-Indo-European First Priest *Manu ('Man', 'ancestor of humankind') include the Indic Mánu, legendary first man in Hinduism, and Manāvī, his sacrificed wife; the Germanic Mannus (from Germ. *Manwaz), mythical ancestor of the West Germanic tribes; and the Persian Manūščihr (from Av.
-Manūš.čiθra, 'son of Manuš'), Zoroastrian high priest of the 9th century AD.
+Cognates deriving from the pIE first priest *Manu ('Human', the ancestor of humanity) include the Indic Mánu, the legendary first man and Manāvī, his sacrificed wife; the Germanic Mannus (from Germ. *Manwaz), mythical ancestor of the West Germanic tribes; and the Persian Manūščihr (from Avestan Manūš.čiθra, 'son of Manuš'), the Zoroastrian high priest of the 9th century.

-From the name of the sacrificed First King *Yemo ('Twin') derive the Indic Yama, god of death and the underworld; the Avestan Yima, king of the golden age and guardian of hell; the Norse Ymir (from Germ. *Yumiyáz), ancestor of the giants (jötnar); and most likely Remus (from Proto-Latin *Yemos), killed in the Roman foundation myth by his twin brother Rōmulus.
-Latvian jumis ('double fruit'), Latin geminus ('twin') and Middle Irish emuin ('twin') are also linguistically related.
+From the name of the sacrificed First King *Yemo 'Twin' derive the Indic Yama, god of death and the underworld; the Avestan Yima, king of the Golden Age and guardian of hell; the Norse deity Ymir (from proto-Germanic *Yumiyáz), ancestor of the jǫtnar 'giants', and most likely Remus (from proto-Italic *Yemos), who is killed in the myth of the Founding of Rome by his twin brother, Rōmulus. archaic Latvian Jumis 'doubled plant or twin fruit', Latin geminus 'twin', and Middle Irish emuin 'twin') are also linguistically related.